Weak Identification with Bounds in a Class of Minimum Distance Models

-\end{enumerate} \end{assumption} \textbf{Remarks:} \textbf{4.5.} Part (a) is used for consistent estimation of $H$, $V$, and $\pi$.
-It is assumed for all types of sequences, strong, semi-strong, and weak.
-Part (b) is used for consistent estimation of $\beta$.
-It is only assumed for strong and semi-strong sequences.
-Part (c) is only used for weak sequences.
-It ensures the set of all $\hat c(\beta; \pi_\ast,\beta_\ast)$ for $\pi_\ast\in\hat\Pi$ contains an approximation to the true $c(\beta)$ with probability at least $1-\alpha_c$ asymptotically.
-Part (d) is only used for semi-strong sequences.
-It says that $\hat c(\beta;\pi_\ast,\beta_\ast)$ for $\pi_\ast\in\hat\Pi$ is capable of estimating both $c(\beta)$ and $C(\beta)$ (by its derivative) simultaneously with probability approaching 1.
-Parts (e) and (f) formalize the sense in which $\hat\Psi$ and $\hat\Psi^r$ approximate the limit of $\sqrt{n}(\Theta-\theta_n)$ and $\sqrt{n}(\Theta^r-\theta_n)$, respectively.
-Part (e) says that $\hat\Psi$ must contain points that are arbitrarily close to any point of $\sqrt{n}(\Theta-\theta_n)$ with probability at least $1-\alpha_\Psi$ asymptotically.
-Part (f) says that $\hat\Psi^r$ only contains points that are arbitrarily close to some point of $\sqrt{n}(\Theta^r-\theta_n)$ with probability at least $1-\alpha_\Psi$ asymptotically.
-Part (e) is used for strong and semi-strong sequences, while part (f) is used for strong, semi-strong, and W1 sequences.
+\end{enumerate} \end{assumption} \textbf{Remarks:} \textbf{4.11.} Part (a) requires $\hat\Psi$ to contain points that are arbitrarily close to any point of $\sqrt{n}(\Theta-\theta_n)$ with probability at least $1-\alpha_\Psi$ asymptotically.
+Part (b) requires $\hat\Psi^r$ to only contain points that are arbitrarily close to some point of $\sqrt{n}(\Theta^r-\theta_n)$ with probability at least $1-\alpha_\Psi$ asymptotically.
+Part (a) is used for strong and semi-strong identification, while part (b) is used for strong, semi-strong, and W1 identification.

-\textbf{4.6.} Below we give formulas for $\hat\pi$, $\hat\beta$, $\hat H$, $\hat V$, $\hat\Pi$, $\hat\Psi$, and $\hat\Psi^r$ in examples 2 and 3, and verify assumption 12 in the supplemental materials.
-The arguments used to verify assumption 12 are not specific to these examples and can be easily generalized to others.
+\textbf{4.12.} Assumption \ref{AssumptionFSef}(a) is stated with $\sqrt{n}(\Theta-\theta_n)$ instead of $\{(\sqrt{n}(\pi-\pi_n),\sqrt{n}(\beta-\beta_n)/a_n)|(\pi,\beta)\in\Theta\}$ from Assumption \ref{AssumptionTangentCone}.
+This is useful because it is easier to verify.
+Note that $\hat\Psi$ only needs to approximate the local parameter space rescaled at the strongly identified rate.
+It does not need to adapt to approximate the local parameter space rescaled at the semi-strongly identified rate.
+This remark also applies to $\sqrt{n}(\Theta^r-\theta_n)$ in part (b).

+\textbf{4.13.} Sets satisfying Assumption \ref{AssumptionFSef} can be defined using one-sided confidence sets for $\bar\ell$, the slackness parameters on a given collection of inequalities.
+This problem has been considered in the moment inequality literature.
+Below, we define $\hat\Psi$ and $\hat\Psi^r$ in Examples 1 and 2 that satisfy Assumption \ref{AssumptionFSef} by modifying the first-stage confidence for the slackness parameters used in \cite{MoonSchorfheide2009}.
+Assumption \ref{AssumptionFSef} is stated in a general way to cover other approaches for dealing with the slackness parameters, including \cite{AndrewsSoares2010} and \cite{RomanoShaikhWolf2014}.